-The most important thing to understand when importing a used vehicle from the United States into Iceland is this: the vehicle can only be for your own personal use, and it cannot be resold or even loaned to another individual following import.
+The most important thing to understand when importing a used vehicle from the United States into Iceland is this: the vehicle can only be for your personal use, and it cannot be resold or even loaned to another individual for the following import.
 In addition, you will not be permitted to use the vehicle for the purpose of transporting goods or providing a service with the vehicle.
 When importing your used car from the United States, you will have to attest to the fact that you understand this.

 The first and most important step to undertake when importing a used car from the United States into Iceland is pre-registering your vehicle with the Icelandic Transport Authority (ITA).
-You can visit their official website here for more information and to access the required forms online.
+You can visit their official website here for more information and access the required forms online.